 The APA governs the procedures that must be followed by federal agencies when making rules.
 The agencies’ actions must not be “arbitrary and capricious” and are subject to review by the courts.
 In other words, courts can overturn agency rules if they did not comply with the APA procedural rules and find the underlying rationale or factual assertions supporting the rules to be unreasonable.

 What was the Respondent’s Position?

 The individual DACA recipients, the Regents of the University of California, and the NAACP argued that the rescission of DACA was arbitrary and capricious in violation of the APA and that it infringed the equal protection guarantee of the Fifth Amendment’s Due Process Clause.
 Essentially, they argued that the Acting Secretary of DHS failed to consider important aspects of the program before deciding to rescind the DACA program.

 Trump administration argued that the rescission of the DACA by the DHS was lawful and was not arbitrary or capricious.

 Ultimately, the decision was a 5-4 ruling with Chief Justice Roberts and Justices Ginsburg, Sotomayor, Kagen, and Breyer in the majority.
 The majority held that the rescission of the DACA program was unlawful because it was arbitrary and capricious, thus violating the APA.

 What’s next for DACA recipients and applicants?

 Due to the Supreme Court opinion, DACA is now in effect.
 Those who want to apply for DACA should find out if they are eligible and be ready to file.
-However, it’s only been a day since DACA has become effective again, we are awaiting for guidance from the United States of Citizenship and Services (USCIS) on whether they will formally announce they are receiving new DACA applications or if the Trump Administration will issue another executive order or a legal challenge.
+However, it’s only been a day since DACA has become effective again, we are waiting for guidance from the United States of Citizenship and Services (USCIS) on whether they will formally announce they are receiving new DACA applications or if the Trump Administration will issue another executive order or a legal challenge.